 Stakeholders and Policy Makers Information

 This page provides information and resources for stakeholders and policy makers on:

 - Learning about new health care requirements and/or guidance via All Facilities Letters

 - Accessing quality improvement initiatives and performance metrics

 An All Facilities Letter (AFL) is a letter from the California Department of Public Health to health facilities that are licensed or certified by the state of California.

 Centralized Program Flex Unit

 The Centralized Program Flex Unit review, analyze, and research requests for program flexibility submitted by health care facilities.

 The Healthcare-Associated Infections Program (HAI) improves care quality and patient safety through the prevention of infections in California health care facilities.
 HAI accomplishes this through assistance with prevention activities, development of infection prevention recommendations, and implementation of mandatory public reporting of healthcare-associated infection data.

-Field Operations Branch: The Field Operations Branch has regulatory oversight of skilled nursing facilities, hospitals, and many other health-care facilities.
-The branch includes more than 600 Health Facility Evaluation Nurses, physicians and other medical consultants who regularly survey facilities and investigate complaints to determine compliance with state laws and regulations.
+The Field Operations Divisions (North and South) have regulatory oversight of skilled nursing facilities, hospitals, and many other health care facilities.
+They include more than 920 Health Facility Evaluation Nurses, physicians, and other medical consultants who regularly survey facilities and investigate complaints to determine compliance with state laws and regulations.
 Our survey teams also consider compliance with federal statutes if the facilities receive Medicare or Medi-Cal reimbursement.